argrath/HTTP-StructuredFieldValues/README.md

 This implementation allows you to round-trip Perl data structures into well-formed Structured Field Value strings and back again.

+This is an alpha release.
+The API may be subject to change.

 # FUNCTIONS

 The following functions can be imported individually or via the `:all` tag.